marcopennekamp/lore/spec/01-introduction.md

 On the **language** side:

-- **Types:** Intersection types, sum types, product types, list types, map types, class types, component types, label types, abstractness, type inference.
+- **Types:** Intersection types, sum types, product types, list types, map types, class types, component types, label types, simple parametric types, abstractness, type inference.
   - We are excluding function types for now, but will add them very soon after a minimum version has been achieved.
   - Notably, we are excluding less important types such as singleton and envelope types.
 - **Functions:** Multi-functions, function declarations, multiple dispatch, compile-time constraints, callee fixing.